 The attached document is the third written report on the CPD audit process.
-It also presents a review of the 15 professions audited between 2011 and 2013 including chiropodists / podiatrists and operating department practitioners who were selected for audit of their CPD for a third time during this period.
+It also presents a review of the 15 professions audited between 2011 and 2013 including eleven professions audited for a second time and chiropodists / podiatrists and operating department practitioners, who were audited for a third time during this period.